w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 import Tracks from "./../../components/Referenda-Tracks";

-:::info OpenGov is live on Kusama Network
+:::info OpenGov is not live on Polkadot yet

-OpenGov is yet to be deployed on Polkadot Network.
+OpenGov is already deployed on Kusama Network.

 :::